 When I started this blog, I mean really started it, I had just fallen 20 feet rock climbing.
 Unable to move, I spent my time writing.
 I wrote about a lot of the things that I had going on in my life, and of course, my recovery process with my broken ankle.
 I never dreamed that I’d be put in the same situation in Europe.
 I wanted to share what it’s like to have surgery abroad because it is so different from America is so many ways.
-Some good, so not so.
+Some good, some not so.

 First, a bit of backstory.
 Michael and I were in Austria having a swell time at a beautiful resort.
 On the last day we decided to go skiing.
 After a lot of snow and wet conditions, the sky opened up for a beautiful view of the mountains.
 As I was easing my way towards the bottom of the mountain, at the very end of the run, I over-corrected my turn and fell.
 It hurt, but I didn’t think I did anything that damaging.

 We headed straight to Austria’s emergency room where I waited an extremely brief time and was inspected by a doctor who told me he was, “still in school.”
 After he told me my ACL was torn it was back home to Heidelberg, Germany to get an MRI.

 Now, the way it works in Germany and many other places in Europe is that you must have a doctor’s note, or prescription, to get said MRI.
 You can’t just waltz in and ask for one.
 After calling various offices and being told that we’d have to wait anywhere from 2-6 weeks we started to lose hope.
 Luckily, we called one last place just walking distance from our home.
 Not only could they see me, they could see me that very day.